mesosphere/marathon/docs/rest-api.md

 ##### Example

-Cancel the deployment with `deploymentId`
+Revert the deployment with `deploymentId` by creating a new deployment which reverses all changes.

 **Request:**